reaqtive/reaqtor/Nuqleon/Core/LINQ/Nuqleon.Linq.CompilerServices/README.md

 ### Constant hoisting

-Contant expressions often occur in expression trees due to partial evaluation of locals at the point of rewriting an expression for submission to a service.
+Constant expressions often occur in expression trees due to partial evaluation of locals at the point of rewriting an expression for submission to a service.
 For example:

 ```csharp
 int a = 41;